-After Andrew Breitbart died in 2012, former investment banker for Goldman Sachs, Stephen Bannon became the executive chairman of Breitbart.
-Under Bannon the website became more nationalist and a vocal outlet of the alt-right movement.
+After Andrew Breitbart died in 2012, a former investment banker for Goldman Sachs, Stephen Bannon became the Breitbart executive chairman.
+Under Bannon, the website became more nationalist and a vocal outlet of the alt-right movement.
 According to Sarah Posner from Mother Jones, during her interview with Bannon, he described Breitbart News as “a platform to the alt-right.”
-Bannon, who was chief executive of the Trump campaign, and then White House chief strategist for seven months before returning to Breitbart News, had stepped down from his position at Breitbart in 2018.
+Bannon, who was chief executive of the Trump campaign, and then-White House chief strategist for seven months before returning to Breitbart News, had stepped down from his position at Breitbart in 2018.

 Funded by / Ownership

 After the death of Andrew Breitbart in 2012, Larry Solov became CEO and president of Breitbart News.
-In 2017, according to Politico, Larry Solov revealed the owner of Breitbart as “himself, founder Andrew Breitbart’s widow, Susie Breitbart, and the Republican mega donor family, the Mercers.”
-Further, Solov also made a statement that he wants “to disclose as little as possible about financial and ownership structure.”
+In 2017, according to Politico, Larry Solov revealed the owner of Breitbart as “himself, founder Andrew Breitbart’s widow, Susie Breitbart, and the Republican mega-donor family, the Mercers.”
+Further, Solov also stated that he wants “to disclose as little as possible about financial and ownership structure.”

 Analysis / Bias